thofisch/doc-api/api_notes.md

 Cursor-based — aka key-based — pagination: a unique key element identifies the first page entry (see also Facebook’s guide) The technical conception of pagination should also consider user experience related issues.
 As mentioned in this article, jumping to a specific page is far less used than navigation via next/previous page links.
 This favours cursor-based over offset-based pagination.

-## SHOULD: Prefer Cursor-Based Pagination, Avoid Offset-Based Pagination
+### SHOULD:: Prefer Cursor-Based Pagination, Avoid Offset-Based Pagination

 Cursor-based pagination is usually better and more efficient when compared to offset-based pagination.
 Especially when it comes to high-data volumes and / or storage in NoSQL databases.